steveiliop56/tinyauth-docs/docs/advanced.md

 # Advanced configs - Notes

-## Host network and Traefik
+## Host network and traefik

-When using `network_mode: host` in docker alongside with traefik, the `redirect_uri` in Tinyauth will always be the app URL instead of of the actual redirect URI.
+When using `network_mode: host` in docker alongside with traefik, the `redirect_uri` in tinyauth will always be the app URL instead of of the actual redirect URI.
 This is because traefik does not respect the `X-Forwarded-Host` header from NAT IP addresses such as the docker internal one.
 This can be easily fixed by either using the following traefik config:

 ```yaml
 entryPoints: